utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Copy

-We can also copy folders and files with the Terminal by using the `cp` `Copy` command.
+We can also copy folders and files with the Terminal using the `cp` `Copy` command.

 ```bash
 cp testfile.txt test2.csv